ralphcasipe1/just-do-the-testing/chaos-engineering/INTRODUCTION.md

 ## The Cost of System Downtime
 Eight fallacies of modern-day distributed computing
-1. The network is reliable
+1. THE NETWORK IS RELIABLE
-2. Bandwidth is infinite
+2. BANDWIDTH IS INFINITE
-3. Topology doesn't change
+3. TOPOLOGY DOESN'T CHANGE
-4. Transport cost is zero
+4. TRANSPORT COST IS ZERO
-5. Latency is zero
+5. LATENCY IS ZERO
-6. The network is secure
+6. THE NETWORK IS SECURE
-7. There is one administrator
+7. THERE IS ONE ADMINISTRATOR
-8. The network is homogenous
+8. THE NETWORK IS HOMOGENOUS

 ## Motivation for Chaos Engineering
 It's difficult to simulate the characteristics of a service's behavior at scale outside a production environment.